rullzer/blog/content/post/20221118-using-hibp-to-detect-credential-stuffing.md

 Now we had the first part of the credentials (email addresses) but what about the second part.
 The passwords?
 Well for that we started adding a tiny bit more code but still just a few lines.
 For failed logins we also looked up if the password appeared in the [Pwned Password lis](https://haveibeenpwned.com/API/v3#PwnedPasswords) of [haveibeenpwned.com](https://haveibeenpwned.com/).
 This got deployed and we let it again ran for a little while.
 This showed that 99.98% of passwords used in failed login attempts were already known.
-This gave us enough confidence to indeed conclude that somebody managed to get ahold of some databreach (most likely a breach already in haveibeenpwned).
+Now this is not definitive proof.
+But if it looks, swims and quacks like a credential stuffing attack it probably is a credential stuffing attack.
+In any case it gave us enough confidence to conclude that somebody managed to get ahold of some databreach (most likely a breach already in haveibeenpwned) and was performing a credentials stuffing attack against the service.

 After all this fun we had what we needed to hand the issue over.
 And they started to block IP addresses more agressively if they did a lot of failed login requests with distinct usernames and >90% of the used passwords appearing in haveibeenpwned.
 This brought down the error rate